corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.6.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * No homicidal empires can use the edict (just in case)
 * 2.0.0 Upgrade for compatibility with Stellaris version 3.2 "Herbert"
-    * Battle Thrall leaders will try to match the gender of their new species
+    * Battle Thrall leaders will match the gender of their new species
-    * Leader reselected to be a Battle Thrall species which were originally from gendered (binary, male-exclusive, or female-exclusive) species must be cloned to have their gender set to `indeterminable` - this is disabled when combined with "Gender Nonbinary Leaders" because that mod does its own cloning shenanigans
+    * Leader reselected to be a Battle Thrall species which were originally from gendered (binary, male-exclusive, or female-exclusive) species must be cloned to have their gender set to `indeterminable` and vice versa - this is disabled when combined with "Gender Nonbinary Leaders" because that mod does its own cloning shenanigans
+    * Integrates with Retain Leaders to avoid duplicate cloning

 ## Source Code